rdegges/rdegges-blog/articles/2011/what-ive-learned-about-writing-so-far.md

-% What I've Learned About Writing (So Far)
+Title: What I've Learned About Writing (So Far)
-%
+Date: 2011-12-20 06:23
-%
+Author: Randall Degges

-# What I've Learned About Writing (So Far)
+Tags: personaldevelopment

 As I mentioned a few days ago, I've been working on establishing a [writing habit][] in my daily life.
 Today marks the 10th continual day, since starting,